Skip to content

 Overview of the flow

-Below is a diagram illustrating the overall process.
-Once the user registers on your website and provides their details, you will create a client and then create a record in Amiqus.
-This can either be done by directly defining the checks, documents or forms (steps), or by using a pre-configured template.
+Once the user registers on your website and provides their details, you will create a client.
+If your team has access to Cases (beta), you may also create a case for that client (or use an existing case) and store the case ID.
+You will then create a record for the client and store the record ID.
+If using Cases, update the case items to include the record.
 Amiqus will email the user to complete their checks, and your webhook will notify you when the checks are done.

 Step-by-step guide